Maximizing Military Benefits for Long-Term Travel

 Air travel is expensive.
 It’s easy in planning long-term travel to have the “travel” part be one of the most expensive.

-I had a significant number of points acquired through my military fee waived credit cards, like the Chase Sapphire Reserve and The Platinum Card® from American Express.
+I had a significant number of points acquired through my military credit cards, like the Chase Sapphire Reserve and The Platinum Card® from American Express.

 I still kept my Amex Platinum card.
 Full review of the Amex Platinum for military here.
-While on active duty, the yearly fee is waived.
+While on active duty, the yearly fee is reduced to $0.
 Even though I’m not active duty anymore, the annual fee is still worth it to me.
 The travel perks are amazing:

 Military SCRA MLA AMEX Platinum